Kids who exercise

-- Kids who exercise are more likely to continue exercising as adults.
+Are more likely to continue exercising as adults.

-- Exercise helps kids achieve and maintain a healthy body weight.
+Will achieve and maintain a healthy body weight.

-- Regular physical activity helps build and maintain strong, healthy muscles, bones, and joints.
+Build and maintain strong, healthy muscles, bones, and joints.

-- Exercise improves the quantity and quality of sleep.
+Improve their quantity and quality of sleep.

-- Kids who exercise have greater self-esteem and a better self-image.
+Have greater self-esteem and a better self-image.

 Exercise makes your heart happy.
 Your heart is a muscle.
 It’s the engine of the human body as it pumps blood to the entire body.
 Kids can help their heart become stronger through aerobic exercise.
 When you give your heart an aerobic workout on a regular basis, it will function at peak efficiency.